10 Container Plants for the Forgetful Gardener

 Burro’s Tail (Sedum morganianum)

 Another succulent, burro’s tail (or donkey’s tail) is often seen cascading over the sides of hanging container plants as well as other succulent arrangements.
+In fact, succulents are one of the best plants to use in San Diego landscape design because they can thrive with little maintenance.
 Stems can reach lengths of up to 3′ but they are fragile so avoid handling them, if you can.
 The upshot is that if one breaks, you can replant it elsewhere.

 It’s recommended that you plant it in partial shade, but I have it in a full-sun exposure.
 The color is just a bit more faded than it would otherwise be.